 Keep the kids safe by ensuring outdoor playground equipment such as swing sets and slides are in good shape, and sturdy.
 Make repairs if needed.
 Pay attention to guardrails, protruding bolts, swing rope/chain attachments and other things that could injure children.

 Make sure batteries in smoke and carbon monoxide detectors are changed regularly and working.
 Do not throw batteries in the trash - dispose of old batteries by recycling or taking them to a hazardous waste center.
+How often should smoke detector batteries be changed?
+The US Fire Administration recommends changing the batteries at least once a year.
+Additionally, you should test your alarms monthly and replace them every 10 years.

 A healthy home can help you have a healthy body!
 Use these tips and make your home a healthy one!